DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   structure would be made internal (or removed if all dependencies are cleared) in future releases.

-* net: The Ethernet address and header definitions will change attributes.
-The Ethernet address struct will no longer be marked as packed since the packed attribute is meaningless on a byte array.
-The Ethernet header will be marked as aligned on a 2-byte boundary and will no longer have the packed attribute.
-This allows for efficient access on CPU architectures where unaligned access is expensive.
-These changes should not impact normal usage because drivers naturally align the Ethernet header on receive and all known encapsulations preserve the alignment of the header.

 * ethdev: The function ``rte_eth_dev_count`` will be removed in DPDK 20.02.
   It is replaced by the function ``rte_eth_dev_count_avail``.
   If the intent is to iterate over ports, ``RTE_ETH_FOREACH_*`` macros